miki4625/pinned-scope/README.md

     drop(pinned);
 });
 ```
-Solution: Closure must return Scope with Finish guard which cannot be acquired if not all children tasks are not driven to completion - will not compile
+Solution: Closure must return Scope with Finish guard which, cannot be acquired if not all children tasks are not driven to completion - will not compile.

 #### 2.2 e.g.